jeffsanicola/vault-policy-guide/example/example1-simple_policy.md

     > again.
 Future Vault requests will automatically use this token.
     > ```
     >
-3. Attempt to write a secret in a location you *do not* have rights to
+2. Attempt to write a secret in a location you *do not* have rights to
     >
     > ```bash
     > vault kv put secret/my_secret password=P@ssw0rd!
     > ```
     >
-4. Attempt to write a secret in a location you *do* have rights to
+3. Attempt to write a secret in a location you *do* have rights to
     >
     > ```bash
     > vault kv put kv/my_secret password=P@ssw0rd!
     > ```
     >
-5. Read the secret
+4. Read the secret
     >
     > ```bash
     > vault kv get kv/my_secret
     > ```
     >
-6. Run a Terraform destroy to clean up the example components